Dylan-Graham/fastapi-basic-tutorial/README.md

-# fastapi-basic-tutorial
+# FastAPI, in a nutshell

 First part of this talk should be covering why FastAPI may suit your product needs.
 - Easy/quick development.
 Get to market faster.
-Spend less time messy with boilerplate code.
+Spend less time messing with boilerplate code.
 - It's the fastest Python API framework out there, beating Django/Flask.
 - No Postman required!
 FastAPI is standards-based, with a built-in OpenAPI platform (localhost:8000/docs) you can test your endpoints right away.
 - Great documentation (https://fastapi.tiangolo.com/)